ryanleslie33/Digital-Trainer/README.md

 ## Project Description

-* _Application that helps guide a user on what exercises to do what exercises there for specific regions of there body._
+* _Application that helps guide a user on what exercises to do what exercises there for specific regions of there body.
+This applications front end is all React with redux, the back end is C# that renders my mySQL data while using Entity Frame Work.
+When each button is clicked an API call is made from my react component that calls my server to retrieve the information.
+The data from the database includes information and images on specific one week workout plans and workouts for specific muscle groups.
+This application also includes a history component that records all your completed workouts and uploads them to the database._

 ## Name of Student: Ryan Leslie
 ## Name of Project: Digital Trainer